Evident LogoOlympus Logo

 Because of their specialized nature, shear wave transducers require attention to the factors noted below for good response.

-(a) Excitation pulse limit
+1. Excitation pulse limit

-(b) Coupling
+2. Coupling

-A high viscosity shear wave couplant, such as Olympus SWC-2 (Q7700010), must be used to couple a normal incidence shear wave into the test piece.
-Standard ultrasonic couplants will not work because they are liquids or gels.
-A basic property of a liquid is that it does not support a shear stress.
-Thus, low and medium viscosity liquids, such as conventional ultrasonic couplants, will not transmit shear waves.
-For best results, it is important to use a very thin layer of the SWC-2 high viscosity couplant with firm coupling pressure.
+For best results, use a very thin layer of the SWC-2 high viscosity couplant with firm coupling pressure.
 The suggested procedure is to put a very small amount of couplant on the transducer and spread it into a thin layer with a razor blade or straight edge, then couple onto the test piece and further wring out the couplant by rotating the transducer.
 You will typically see the echo amplitude increase as the couplant layer becomes progressively thinner.

-(c) Polarization direction
+3. Polarization direction

-(d) Material attenuation
+4. Material attenuation

-(e) Longitudinal wave artifacts
+5. Longitudinal wave artifacts

-For further information, please contact us.
+For further information on normal incidence shear wave transducers, please contact us.

 Olympus IMS